raghdaneiazyy6/AudioAlchemy-Equalizer/README.md

    Dive into the heart of your signals with precision control over individual frequency components.
 The application offers multiple modes catering to diverse needs:

     - **Uniform Range Mode:** Divide and conquer the entire frequency spectrum with 10 intuitive sliders.
-    - **Musical Instruments Mode:** Sculpt the nuances of each instrument in a symphony of sound.
+    - **Musical Instruments Mode:** Sculpt the nuances of each instrument into a symphony of sound.
     - **Animal Sounds Mode:** Explore the wild side by adjusting the magnitudes of distinct animal voices.
     - **ECG Abnormalities Mode:** An invaluable tool for medical professionals, allowing the manipulation of arrhythmia components in ECG signals.

   - ### Crafted for Intuitive Interaction
     The user interface seamlessly adapts to different modes, ensuring a smooth and intuitive experience.
-Effortlessly switch between modes through an elegant menu or combobox, maintaining a consistent and user-friendly design.
+Effortlessly switch between modes through an elegant menu or combo box, maintaining a consistent and user-friendly design.

  - ### Visualize and Customize
-   Witness the magic unfold with two linked cine signal viewers, providing a dynamic view of input and output signals.
+    Witness the magic unfold with two linked cine-signal viewers, providing a dynamic view of input and output signals.
 Real-time spectrograms offer a visual feast, reflecting changes in frequency components instantly.
-Choose from four versatile windows (Rectangle, Hamming, Hanning, Gaussian) to add that extra touch of finesse to your audio manipulations.
+Choose from four versatile windows (Rectangle, Hamming, Hanning, and Gaussian) to add that extra touch of finesse to your audio manipulations.